baldmountain/WutheringHeights/README.md

 WutheringHeights
 ================

-Wuthering Heights by Emile Bronte
+Wuthering Heights by Emily Bronte

 Download the built ePub here:

-<a href='https://github.com/baldmountain/PrideAndPrejudice/raw/master/Pride%20and%20Prejudice%20-%20Jane%20Austen.epub'>Wuthering Heights</a>
+<a href='https://github.com/baldmountain/WutheringHeights/raw/master/Wuthering%20Heights%20-%20Emily%20Bronte.epub'>Wuthering Heights</a>

 This is a Hatter project based on the text file from Project Gutenberg.